raedrizk/ansible-security-workshop/README.md

 ## Prerequisites

 * This Workshop assumes some knowledge of Ansible and the Ansible Automation Platform.
-* Each attendee is required to have a `github` account.
+* Each attendee is required to have a **personal** `github` account.
 If you do not have one, you can register for a free account on [github.com](https://github.com/signup)
-* This workshop assumed previous knowledge and working experience with git based SCM systems like github
+* This workshop assumed previous knowledge and working experience with git based SCM systems like github, including creating and forking of Repositories, creating/using  personal access tokens and commiting code to a repository.
+A quick tutorial can be found [here](https://docs.github.com/en/get-started/quickstart/hello-world).

 ## Presentations